MonaO17/Analytics-Project_OnlineShoppersIntention/README.md

 This was a teamwork with Anja Gerstenberg

 # Sources
-All sources were marked in the notebook
+All sources are marked in the notebook